 Another common approach is to use a chatbot.
 Chatbots are computer programs that can mimic human conversation.
 By using a chatbot, you can automate customer support tasks, such as answering common questions or providing information about your product.
 This frees up your customer support team to handle more complex issues and provides a better experience for your customers.

 The customer journey can be highly complex, and when it comes to conversational analytics work, it doesn't help that human speech and linguistics are highly variable.
-That's why many businesses are now turning to AI providers and apps that enable a new level of speech analytics.
+That's why many businesses are now turning to AI providers and apps that enable a new level of speech and conversation analytics solutions.

 If you're not sure how to get started, Akkio offers a no-code AI platform that makes it easy to build and deploy predictive models without any coding.
 Akkio's platform uses a variety of algorithms, including decision trees, random forests, and neural networks, to automatically build models that are tuned for your specific data.